osuosl/timesync/source/api.rst

 API Specification
 =================

-Below are the API specs for the TimeSync project.
+The current release of the API is v0.1.0.

 :ref:`Click here if you would like to skip the pre-amble and go straight to the endpoints examples<endpoints>`